The Affine Space¶

 - Control systems: valid input range [0, 100] units

-The library provides four overflow policies that can be attached to point origins via the
+The library provides four overflow policies that can be passed as template parameters to point origins.
+These policies enforce bounds during construction, unit conversion, and arithmetic operations.

 Production Use Case: Geographic Coordinate Systems